Preview: Nets vs. Heat | Brooklyn Nets

 -

-home gameGame between the Detroit Pistons and the Brooklyn Nets played on Thu October 6th 2016.
-The Nets beat the Pistons 101 to 94.
-Jeremy Lin led the scoring with 21 points, Randy Foye led in assists with 4 assists, and Trevor Booker led by grabbing 5 rebounds.ThursdayThu Oct 06 Barclays Center, Brooklyn, NYW 101-94
+away gameGame between the Brooklyn Nets and the New York Knicks played on Tue October 3rd 2017.
+The Nets beat the Knicks 115 to 107.
+D'Angelo Russell led the scoring with 19 points, D'Angelo Russell led in assists with 4 assists, and Trevor Booker led by grabbing 13 rebounds.TuesdayTue Oct 03 Madison Square Garden, New York, NYW 115-107

 -

-away gameGame between the Brooklyn Nets and the New York Knicks played on Sat October 8th 2016.
-The Knicks beat the Nets 116 to 98.
-Anthony Bennett led the scoring with 15 points, Yogi Ferrell led in assists with 3 assists, and Justin Hamilton led by grabbing 7 rebounds.SaturdaySat Oct 08 Madison Square Garden, New York, NYL 98-116
+home gameGame between the Miami Heat and the Brooklyn Nets played on Thu October 5th 2017.
+The Nets beat the Heat 107 to 88.
+Jeremy Lin led the scoring with 16 points, Rondae Hollis-Jefferson led in assists with 6 assists, and Rondae Hollis-Jefferson led by grabbing 9 rebounds.ThursdayThu Oct 05 Barclays Center, Brooklyn, NYW 107-88

 -

-away gameGame between the Brooklyn Nets and the Miami Heat played on Tue October 11th 2016.
-The Heat beat the Nets 121 to 100.
-Jeremy Lin led the scoring with 16 points, Greivis Vasquez led in assists with 6 assists, and Trevor Booker led by grabbing 8 rebounds.TuesdayTue Oct 11 AmericanAirlines Arena, Miami, FLL 100-121
+home gameGame between the New York Knicks and the Brooklyn Nets played on Sun October 8th 2017.
+The Nets beat the Knicks 117 to 83.
+D'Angelo Russell led the scoring with 16 points, D'Angelo Russell led in assists with 7 assists, and Rondae Hollis-Jefferson led by grabbing 8 rebounds.SundaySun Oct 08 Barclays Center, Brooklyn, NYW 117-83

 -

-home gameGame between the New York Knicks and the Brooklyn Nets played on Thu October 20th 2016.
-The Knicks beat the Nets 116 to 111.
-Jeremy Lin led the scoring with 24 points, Jeremy Lin led in assists with 10 assists, and Luis Scola led by grabbing 6 rebounds.ThursdayThu Oct 20 Barclays Center, Brooklyn, NYL 111-116
+home gameGame between the Philadelphia 76ers and the Brooklyn Nets played on Wed October 11th 2017.
+The 76ers beat the Nets 133 to 114.
+D'Angelo Russell led the scoring with 24 points, Spencer Dinwiddie led in assists with 4 assists, and Quincy Acy led by grabbing 7 rebounds.WednesdayWed Oct 11 Nassau Coliseum, Uniondale, NYL 114-133

 Regular Season